husisusi/SubSignature/README.md

 ## Installation

-1. Upload the files to your web server.
+1. Upload the files to your web server (tested with Apache 2).
 2. Ensure the `private_data` folder is located one level above your public web directory (for security reasons) and is writable by the web server.
 3. Navigate to `install.php` in your browser to initialize the SQLite database and create your admin account.
 4. Delete `install.php` after the setup is complete.